Nanoflare

-The nanoflare model has long suffered from a lack of observational evidence.
+The nanoflare model was proposed long before sensors were able to confirm it empirically.
 Simulations predict that nanoflares produce a faint, hot (~10 MK) component of the emission measure.
-Unfortunately, current instruments, such as the Extreme-Ultraviolet Imaging Spectrometer on board Hinode, are not adequately sensitive to the range in which this faint emission occurs, making a confident detection impossible.
+As of 2012, then-current instruments, such as the Extreme-Ultraviolet Imaging Spectrometer on board Hinode, were not adequately sensitive to the range in which this faint emission occurs, making a confident detection impossible.

-Recent evidence from the EUNIS sounding rocket has provided some spectral evidence for non-flaring plasma at temperatures near 9 MK in active region cores.
+Evidence published in 2014 from the EUNIS sounding rocket provided some spectral evidence for non-flaring plasma at temperatures near 9 MK in active region cores.
+Observation of the full life-cycle of a nanoflare was first reported in 2020.

 Nanoflares and coronal activity

 Telescopic observations suggest that the solar magnetic field, which theoretically is "frozen" into the gas of the plasma in the photosphere, expands into roughly semicircular structures in the corona.
 These coronal loops, which can be seen in the EUV and X-ray images (see the figure on the left), often confine very hot plasmas, with emissions characteristic of temperature of a one to a few million degrees.

 Many flux tubes are relatively stable as seen in soft X-ray images, emitting at steady rate.
 However flickerings, brightenings, small explosions, bright points, flares and mass eruptions are observed very frequently, especially in active regions.
 These macroscopic signs of solar activity are considered by astrophysicists as the phenomenology related to events of relaxation of stressed magnetic fields, during which part of the energy they have stored is released ultimately into particle kinetic energy (heating); this could be via current dissipation, Joule effect, or any of several non-thermal plasma effects.

 Theoretical work often appeals to the concept of magnetic reconnection to explain these outbursts.